Radio Caroline: Death of founder

+Accidental announcement of the death of Charles III

+On 19 May 2026, the station mistakenly announced that Charles III had died.
+The station apologised for the incident, and said that it was due to computer error.

 Caroline Community Radio / Caroline Coastal

-In October 2020, a new station using the Caroline name and logo launched in Burnham-on-Crouch, broadcasting to the Maldon District of Essex on 94.7 MHz FM.
+In October 2020, a new station using the Caroline name and logo launched in Burnham-on-Crouch, broadcasting to the Maldon District of Essex on FM.
 The station, owned by St Peters Studio and Community Radio Limited, has not only licensed the name from Radio Caroline, but has also got technical support and programming from the station, who have their own community radio licences in the south, south east and in East Anglia on 648AM (with Radio Caroline also found on DAB in a number of British cities, plus DAB+ in Cambridge).
 Caroline Community Radio was relaunched as Caroline Coastal on 20 April 2024 with an additional FM frequency of 104.7 MHz.

 International operations

 The Netherlands

 In January 2002, a Dutch Caroline fan called Sietse Brouwer launched a Netherlands-based Dutch Radio Caroline in Harlingen, broadcasting on the northern Netherlands cable networks and largely independent of UK Caroline.
 Brouwer intended to obtain an AM frequency from the Netherlands authorities in 2003 when its medium wave frequencies were reallocated.
 However, Dutch Caroline failed to secure a high power AM frequency and the cable network service was discontinued because of lack of funds.
-The Dutch Radio Caroline then changed its name to Radio Waddenzee (nl) for daytime Dutch and German language, and Radio Seagull for nighttime English language broadcasts, and now broadcasts on 1602 kHz every day and on the internet, presenting a progressive rock format.
+The Dutch Radio Caroline then changed its name to Radio Waddenzee (nl) for daytime Dutch and German language, and Radio Seagull for nighttime English language broadcasts, and now broadcasts on every day and on the internet, presenting a progressive rock format.
 Since November 2009 Radio Seagull can be heard periodically on 558 kHz in London.

 Spain

-In Spain, a station broadcast during the summer 2009 on 102.7 MHz in the Costa Blanca from studios in Benidorm.
+In Spain, a station broadcast during the summer 2009 on in the Costa Blanca from studios in Benidorm.